mccaffary/ChatGPT-Domain-Specific-Language/README.md

 ![](images/programming_language_expressiveness.png)

 > Various taxonomies exist for programming languages, and large language models can program flexibly across many well-known languages.
+This repo examines the extent to which ChatGPT can infer the rules of a novel programming language in a few-shot manner.

 ## Prompt-engineering